python-eel/Eel/examples/07 - CreateReactApp/README.md

 1. **Configure:** In the app's directory, run `npm install` and `pip install bottle bottle-websocket future whichcraft pyinstaller`
 2. **Demo:** Build static files with `npm run build` then run the application with `python eel_CRA.py`.
 A Chrome-app window should open running the built code from `build/`
 3. **Distribute:** (Run `npm run build` first) Build a binary distribution with PyInstaller using `python -m eel eel_CRA.py build --onefile` (See more detailed PyInstaller instructions at bottom of [the main README](https://github.com/ChrisKnott/Eel))
 4. **Develop:** Open two prompts.
 In one, run  `python eel_CRA.py true` and the other, `npm start`.
 A browser window should open in your default web browser at: [http://localhost:3000/](http://localhost:3000/).
 As you make changes to the JavaScript in `src/` the browser will reload.
 Any changes to `eel_CRA.py` will require a restart to take effect.
-You may need to refresh the browser window if it gets out of sync with aal.
+You may need to refresh the browser window if it gets out of sync with paling.

 ![Demo.png](Demo.png)

 ## About

-> Use `window.aal.expose(func, 'func')` to circumvent `npm run build` code mangling
+> Use `window.paling.expose(func, 'func')` to circumvent `npm run build` code mangling

-`npm run build` will rename variables and functions to minimize file size renaming `aal.expose(funcName)` to something like `D.expose(J)`.
-The renaming breaks Eel's static JS-code analyzer, which uses a regular expression to look for `aal.expose(*)`.
-To fix this issue, in your JS code, convert all `aal.expose(funcName)` to `window.eel(funcName, 'funcName')`.
+`npm run build` will rename variables and functions to minimize file size renaming `paling.expose(funcName)` to something like `D.expose(J)`.
+The renaming breaks Eel's static JS-code analyzer, which uses a regular expression to look for `paling.expose(*)`.
+To fix this issue, in your JS code, convert all `paling.expose(funcName)` to `window.eel(funcName, 'funcName')`.
 This workaround guarantees that 'funcName' will be available to call from Python.

 ## Main Files